-In a June 6, 2008 WorldNetDaily article, Joe Biden’s war on dads, Phyllis Schlafly points out that the American Bar Association is:
+In a June 6, 2008 WorldNetDaily article, Joe Biden’s war on dads, Phyllis Schlafly identified that the American Bar Association promotes falsehoods, by pointing out that the American Bar Association is:

 …a special interest group like any other association representing its members.
 The Chamber of Commerce represents corporate interests, such as seeking cheap labor to keep the cost of wages low, and the National Education Association represents the education industry’s interests, such as seeking more public funding to create more school jobs.